 If instead, you arrive at Rome international airport, you can go to the Tiburtina railway station and take a bus to Sorrento, or opt for a rental car or a train departing from Termini railway station.

-When to visit Sorrento
+Best Time to visit Sorrento

 In Sorrento the climate of the area is temperate, and the cold is almost unknown.
 Only in the middle of winter (December-January) can the minimum temperatures drop to 3-5 degrees; but already in spring, the climate becomes extremely pleasant and ideal for seaside tourism.
 The hottest months are obviously those of July and August when the thermometer usually reaches 29-30 degrees.